a3sha2/asltest/long_description.rst

-Preprocessing of functional MRI (fMRI) involves numerous steps to clean and standardize the data before statistical analysis.
+Preprocessing of arterial spin labeling (ASL)  involves numerous steps to clean and standardize the data before statistical analysis.
 Generally, researchers create ad hoc preprocessing workflows for each dataset, building upon a large inventory of available tools.
-The complexity of these workflows has snowballed with rapid advances in acquisition and processing. fMRIPrep is an analysis-agnostic tool that addresses the challenge of robust and reproducible preprocessing for task-based and resting fMRI data. fMRIPrep automatically adapts a best-in-breed workflow to the idiosyncrasies of virtually any dataset, ensuring high-quality preprocessing without manual intervention. fMRIPrep robustly produces high-quality results on diverse fMRI data.
+The complexity of these workflows has snowballed with rapid advances in acquisition and processing.
+ASLPrep is an analysis-agnostic tool that addresses the challenge of robust and reproducible preprocessing for task-based and resting ASL data.
+ASLPrep automatically adapts a best-in-breed workflow to the idiosyncrasies of virtually any dataset, ensuring high-quality preprocessing without manual intervention.
+ASLPrep robustly produces high-quality results on diverse ASL data.
-Additionally, fMRIPrep introduces less uncontrolled spatial smoothness than observed with commonly used preprocessing tools. fMRIPrep equips neuroscientists with an easy-to-use and transparent preprocessing workflow, which can help ensure the validity of inference and the interpretability of results.
+Additionally, ASLPrep introduces less uncontrolled spatial smoothness than observed with commonly used preprocessing tools.
+ASLPrep equips neuroscientists with an easy-to-use and transparent preprocessing workflow, which can help ensure the validity of inference and the interpretability of results.